-On December 1, 2015, BMO completed the acquisition of General Electric Capital Corporation's (GE Capital) Transportation Finance business in the United States and Canada with net assets on closing of approximately \$12.1 billion (U.S. \$9.0 billion).
-The acquisition builds on our position as a market leader in commercial banking, and enhances our business position in the United States by further diversifying net income, adding scale and enhancing profitability and margins.
+On December 1, 2015, BMO completed the acquisition of General Electric Capital Corporation's (GE Capital) Transportation Finance business in the United States and Canada with net assets on closing of approximately \$12.1 billion (U.S. \$9.0 billion), and rebranded it BMO Transportation Finance.
+The acquisition built on our position as a market leader in commercial banking, and enhanced our business position in the United States by further diversifying net income, adding scale and enhancing profitability and margins.
+In fiscal 2017, BMO completed the integration of BMO Transportation Finance, allowing us to leverage the combined capabilities and suite of financial solutions to better meet our customers' needs.